Up to 60% off sofas & mattresses — limited‑time deals.

 Height 13.5" 14" (15" with pillowtop upgrade) 14" 11"

-Sizes mentioned in source Twin through CA King, plus Short Queen and RV King Twin through Split King Twin through Split King Twin through Split King
+Sizes mentioned in source Twin through Cal King (plus select specialty sizes) Twin through Split King Twin through Split King Twin through Split King

-Notable support design Reinforced coils and lumbar-focused build Targeted support coils Five-zone support coil system Foam core support layers
+Notable support design Reinforced coils with a lumbar-focused build Targeted support coils Five-zone support coil system Foam core support layers

 Warranty Limited lifetime Limited lifetime Limited lifetime 10-year limited

-Price reference used here Helix online price shown for Queen Boise Mattress listing range Boise Mattress listing range Casper online pricing shown
+Price reference used here Boise Mattress listing range Boise Mattress listing range Boise Mattress listing range Casper online pricing shown

 How We Tested It

-I’m a 5'10", 185 lb combo sleeper with mild lower-back tightness, so I leaned on lumbar support and hip alignment as my “must-haves,” while Marcus (6'1", 230) flagged heat buildup and edge stability, Carlos (5'11", 175) tracked spinal alignment and transition feel, and Mia (5'4", 125) focused on shoulder/hip pressure relief.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using consistent in-bed scenarios: full-night sleep, reading with a laptop, repeated turn cycles, edge sitting to mimic morning routines, and partner-disturbance simulations.
+I’m a 5'10", 185 lb combo sleeper with mild lower-back tightness, so I paid close attention to lumbar support and hip alignment.
+Marcus Reed (6'1", 230) focused on heat buildup and edge stability, Carlos Alvarez (5'11", 175) tracked spinal alignment and transition feel, and Mia Chen (5'4", 125) focused on shoulder and hip pressure relief.
+Using our How We Test Mattresses playbook, we scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using the same repeatable scenarios: full-night sleep, reading in bed, repeated turn cycles, edge sitting to mimic morning routines, and partner-disturbance simulations.
 Dr. Adrian Walker reviewed our notes for ergonomic plausibility and consistency.

 Boise Mattress: Our Testing Experience